AdvaniaSE/PowerShellFundamentals/03. PowerShell Help/Detailed.md

 ---

-*tip:* In most cases you can read the latest version of the documentation online.
+*Tip:* In most cases you can read the latest version of the documentation online.
 By using the `-Online` switch parameter in the `Get-Help` cmdlet you will automaticaly open a browser with the URL to documentation.

 ---